Arlo Finch in the Valley of Fire

 Arlo Finch in the Valley of Fire is a middle-grade fiction fantasy novel, written by American screenwriter John August.
 It was published on February 6, 2018 by Roaring Brook Press, an imprint of the Macmillan Children’s Publishing Group.
 It is the first book in a planned Arlo Finch trilogy, and is based on August's own experience as a Boy Scout.

 In addition to English, the book has been published in 11 other languages, beginning in September 2018.

 Reception

-Arlo Finch in the Valley of Fire has been generally well received.
-As of 2024 it has a 4.04/5 rating on Goodreads based on 2,944 ratings, and a 4.7/5 rating on Amazon based on 415 reviews.

 Amazon's editors named Arlo Finch in the Valley of Fire as one of the "Best children's books of 2018 so far."

 Booklist wrote: “Accomplished screenwriter August artfully thrusts readers into a whole new world, right alongside Arlo...
 This is just the first volume in a new series, so readers won’t have to wait long to plunge back into the mysterious Long Woods.”

 Kirkus Reviews had a more mixed reaction: "Atmospheric at best, formulaic at worst".